Scottish Bookshelf – Latest Releases From November

 Enjoy our pick of November book releases.
 First for fact and fiction…

-The is a brief selection of reviews taken from our November issue.
+This is a brief selection of reviews taken from our November issue.

 For more from our bookshelf >>

+This is an excerpt from our November issue!
 Subscribe to The Scots Magazine for more book reviews and all the latest author interviews CLICK HERE